 Johnston Health remains committed to patient-centered, safe care throughout all of our hospitals.
 As the COVID-19 situation has evolved over the last few weeks, our policy is evolving as well.

-Adult inpatients will be allowed one screened visitor at a time from 9 a.m. till 9 p.m.
+- Two screened visitors at a time from 9 a.m. till 9 p.m.
 One screened visitor will be allowed to stay overnight from 9 p.m. to 9 a.m.
 We request that night visitors arrive by 8:30 p.m. in order to check in and get screened.